-Known as the easiest fire tower in the Adirondacks, Belfry is excellent for any age or skill level.
+Known as one of the easiest fire towers in the Adirondacks, Belfry is excellent for any age or skill level.
 While this entire climb is uphill along an access road to the tower, it is very easy and has little elevation change.

 How to get there

 From the intersection of Route 22/9N and County Route 4 in Port Henry, follow Route 4 to Route 70.
 Follow county Route 70 to the crossroads with Tracy Road and Dalton Hill Road.
 Follow Dalton Hill Road straight through the intersection, up and over the hill to the trailhead on the left.
 Park across the street on the right.